nopetrides/modding/ValheimMods/Crop_Utils/README.md

 Configurables:
 -Keybinds for primary / secondary tool function
+Defaults:
+  Pickup: Hold ALT to pickup crops in an area (works for rocks and branches too)
+  Planting: Hold ALT to plant in a line, hold Z to lock the line in place.
+Pressing Z first then ALT creates a circle packed pattern for planting
 -Tool range & range increase / decrease keybinds -Discount for stamina and durability
 -Show / hide range helper